5argon/AHLCG3mmDivider/README.md

 ### Sets

 - Player cards (5 classes, neutral, multi-class, in lv.0 and lv.
-1 ~ 5)
+1 ~ 5, basic weakness)
 - Core Set (Night of the Zealot + Core Set encounters)
 - Return to the Night of the Zealot
 - The Dunwich Legacy
+- Standalone Scenarios (Except Machinations through Time)
-- Some extras such as deck dividers, etc.
+- Some extras such as deck dividers, bonded, etc.

 ### Languages